nagyesta/lowkey-vault-example/spring-cloud-azure-starter/README.md

 Note: In order to better understand what is needed in general to make similar examples work, please find a generic overview [here](https://github.com/nagyesta/lowkey-vault/wiki/Example:-How-can-you-use-Lowkey-Vault-in-your-tests).

-In this mode, the containers are automatically started using the [docker-compose.yml](local/docker-compose.yml).
+In this example, the containers are automatically started using the [docker-compose.yml](local/docker-compose.yml).
 The Lowkey Vault container will restore a previously saved state with the DB credentials.
-The Gradle configuration ensures, that the two required environment variables are configured as well:
+The Gradle configuration ensures that the two required environment variables are configured as well:
 * ```IDENTITY_ENDPOINT``` must be set to point to the `/metadata/identity/oauth2/token` path of Assumed Identity e.g., http://localhost:10544/metadata/identity/oauth2/token
 * ```IDENTITY_HEADER``` can be set to anything (just needs to exist) e.g., `header`